takoikatakotako/en.swiswiswift.com/content/post/2018-11-20/index.md

 +++
-title = "BottomNavigationViewで切り替え時に色を変える"
-url = "2018-11-20"
-date = "2018-11-20"
+title = "Changing the color of the BottomNavigationView when switching" url = "2018-11-20" date = "2018-11-20"
-description = "BottomNavigationViewで切り替え時に色を変える"
-tags = [
+description = "Changing the color of the BottomNavigationView when switching" tags = [
     "Android",
 ]